jdbeutel/ics699-docs/finalReport/finalReport.md

 such as Google, Facebook, and Plaxo.
 (See examples below.)
 However, these networks do not support the sharing of third-party information, so their users are encouraged to get their contacts to join the same network.
-While that helps to spread the network, one cannot expect to get all of ones contacts to join and manage their own contact information.
+While that is good for the network, getting its users to promote it virally, one cannot expect to get all of ones contacts to join and manage their own contact information.
 Some will choose to join other networks instead, or refrain entirely due to privacy concerns.

 This forces one to manage other people's contact information in ones own address book.
-So, why not collaborate?
+Why not collaborate on that?
 The difficulty is that sharing a third party's contact information with second parties involves some wicked problems.